 Until loop is one of the looping statements in the shell scripting and this looping statement is similar to the while loop statement which we have discussed earlier.
 The difference between two is, it will execute the body of the loop until the conditional statement becomes true whereas while loop executes commands if the condition is true.
 Let us have a look at the syntax of until loop in the shell scripting as below:

-until [ conditional statement ]
+until [ conditional statement ] do command1 command2 done

 In the above until loop syntax, until, do, and done are built-in keywords of the shell scripting.
 This loop will do the same task as other loops are doing and it is almost similar to the while loop but in such situations, we need to use only until loop as it will be a better way to do that task rather than doing with while loop.
 Let us say leave the clothes on the stand until they are dry or leave the clothes on the stand while they are dry.
 Both sentences are correct but the first sentence seems to be more appropriate like that we need to choose until than while loop in a few situations.

 Until example to display numbers from 1 to 10.